Turborepo

 Use Node.js subpath imports instead of TypeScript compiler paths

-It's possible to create absolute imports in your packages using the TypeScript compiler's paths option.
-However, as of TypeScript 5.4, you can use Node.js subpath imports instead.
+It's possible to create absolute imports in your packages using the TypeScript compiler's paths option, but these paths can cause failed compilation when using Just-in-Time Packages.
+As of TypeScript 5.4, you can use Node.js subpath imports instead for a more robust solution.

 You likely don't need a tsconfig.json file in the root of your project